 - Oh, Crap!: Foltrigg and his cronies share this when Reggie Love produces a tape of them interrogating Mark without a lawyer or parent present, and tells him he doesn't need either present for this.
 Basically ignoring his Constitutional rights.

 - Only Bad Guys Call Their Lawyers: When Mark is being interrogated by Roy and his group, he asks if he needs one and they respond with this trope.
 He leaves to use the lavatory and Reggie comes in with a recording of them telling him he doesn't need one when he asks for both one and his mom present.

 - Properly Paranoid: Clifford's neighbors.
 They have a lot of security around their place telling any trespassers they will be shot.
 It pays off when the bad guys trip their burglar alarm—they come out, guns blazing, and save Reggie and Mark's lives.

 - Psycho Party Member: It's established pretty early on that Barry "The Blade" is as Ax-Crazy as mafia guys come, to the point that being related is the only reason the local Don (his uncle) tolerates him (and even then, killing a freaking Senator was going too damn far).
 And then his antics trying to keep Mark quiet just made him fed up and it's not quite unsubtly implied Barry will be killed soon after.

 - Reasonable Authority Figure:

-- The prison persons who put Mark in a large cell all by himself in the women's section for his own safety.
+- The prison guards who put Mark in a large cell all by himself in the women's section for his own safety.

 - Troubling Unchildlike Behaviour: Mild example.
 Mark is a habitual smoker, Ricky is just beginning.

-- You Have Outlived Your Usefulness: Barry "The Blade" screwed up one to many times by the end.
+- You Have Outlived Your Usefulness: Barry "The Blade" screwed up one too many times by the end.
 His uncle all but says this and soon Barry won't be a problem any more.